MarcoCrepaldi-iit/mOISC-dRISC/README.md

 Open the Quartus Prime Lite software and open the project (*File*, *Open Project...* menu) included in the `quartusrtl.out.full` folder.
 Compile the design.
 Connect the evaluation board to your computer and open the programmer (*Tools*, *Programmer* menu).
 Make sure you first set up your hardware (*Hardware Setup...* button).
 Then click on <strong> Auto Detect </strong>.
 The system will detect the connected boards and will ask to overwrite the existing configuration.
-Click on yes.
+Click on *Yes*.
 Add the generated programmer binary file in a subfolder `output_files` to the device (not on the additional memory in the scan chain).
 Make sure that *Program/Configure* is flagged and click on the *Start* button.
-You should have now programmed your device, and see some blinking on the on-board green LED bank.
+You should have now programmed your device, and see the incremental blinking cycle (at different speeds) on the on-board green LED bank.

 ## Note on command line options